Do You Need a HIMS AME?

 The FAA’s medical certification policies have become more and more permissive over the past several years.
 Many experts think those changes have enhanced aviation safety by destigmatizing mental health issues and allowing pilots to seek treatment.

-Even pilots with more serious or recurrent conditions can also qualify for medical certification after consideration by the Federal Air Surgeon’s office.Â
+Pilots with serious or recurring conditions may still qualify for medical certification after review by the Federal Air Surgeon’s office.

-While pilots with those diagnoses are not generally required to use HIMS-trained evaluators, many behavioral health specialists who are not acquainted with aviation medicine standards fail to provide assessments that meet the FAA’s standards.Â
+While pilots with those diagnoses are not generally required to use HIMS-trained evaluators, many behavioral health specialists who are not acquainted with aviation medicine standards fail to provide assessments that meet the FAA’s standards.

 Who Actually Needs a HIMS AME?

-The only pilots who must enroll in the HIMS program and work with a HIMS AME are those who are 1) determined by the FAA to have a substance abuse or dependence diagnosis; or 2) actively treated within an antidepressant medication.
-Unless specifically directed by the FAA for another obscure reason, you are not restricted whatsoever in your choice of AME.Â
+The only pilots who must enroll in the HIMS program and work with a HIMS AME are those who are 1) determined by the FAA to have a substance abuse or dependence diagnosis; or 2) actively treated with an antidepressant medication.
+You can choose any AME unless specifically directed otherwise by the FAA.

 However, the FAA sometimes requires pilots to use a HIMS-trained aviation neuropsychologist and/or HIMS-trained aviation psychiatrist to conduct certain specialized evaluations even though they do not need to participate in the full HIMS program.
-ADHD with recent medication use and ambiguous or incomplete non-HIMS-trained evaluator reports are two common triggers of that requirement.Â
+ADHD with recent medication use and ambiguous or incomplete non-HIMS-trained evaluator reports are two common triggers of that requirement.

 Still Confused?